Coronavirus: LASG shuts down civil service for 2 wks

 “So when he said the whole world is going to be on compulsory holiday, I thought something like that was going to happen as it happened during 9/11 and if somebody had prophesied it.
 When it happens, the Interpol will come and pick up the person and say you heard about the plot.

 “You knew when they were planning this thing and you didn’t speak so I kept my mouth shut.
-Now, the compulsory holiday is here.”
+Now, a compulsory holiday is here.”

 Speaking further, he described the outbreak as God’s way of showing the world that he is still in control.